diogenesc/lgpo/README.md

 you wanna name like: general, frontoffice, backoffice, servers, gateway etc... on client side you gonna point that.

+Jobs:
-Inside roles you will create scripts that will run on clientes, you need 3 things to scripts be recognized by clients as valid.
+Inside roles you will create scripts that will run on clientes, you need 3 things on scripts to be recognized by clients as valid job.

 script mode must be 500
 script name must have extension .job